eeyrw/LcdTcp/README.md

 5. Click verify button.

 Also, if you are interested in building with [makeEspArduino](https://github.com/plerup/makeEspArduino) , you can check the https://github.com/plerup/makeEspArduino and config.mk in the project root.

 **Upload firmware**
 If you use Arduino IDE, the correct COM port should be set.
 Then click upload button.
-If you download the bin from release page, you can upload binary through esptool.
+Another scenario you download the bin from release page, you can upload binary through esptool.
 The following steps can be taken:
-6. If you have not python 3, then get it.
+1. If you have not python 3, then get it.
 Because upload tool is written in python.
-7. Run `pip install esptool` .
+2. Run `pip install esptool` .
 Setup by yourself is also feasible and check https://github.com/espressif/esptool .
-8. Run `esptool --port YOUR_COM_PORT --baud YOUR_BAUD_RATE write_flash 0x0 BIN_PATH`
+3. Run `esptool --port YOUR_COM_PORT --baud YOUR_BAUD_RATE write_flash 0x0 BIN_PATH`

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTY4NzgxNTE5Nl19
+eyJoaXN0b3J5IjpbNzg3NzM4NTExXX0=
 -->